Transportation Security Administration: History and mission

 The TSA was created largely in response to the terrorist attacks of September 11, 2001, which revealed weaknesses in existing airport security procedures.
 At the time, a myriad of private security companies managed air travel security under contract to individual airlines or groups of airlines that used a given airport or terminal facility.
 Proponents of placing the government in charge of airport security, including Transportation Secretary Norman Mineta, argued that only a single federal agency could best protect passenger aviation.

 Congress agreed, and authorized the creation of the TSA in the Aviation and Transportation Security Act, which was signed into law by President George W. Bush on November 19, 2001.
-Bush nominated John Magaw on December 10, and he was confirmed by the Senate the following January.
+Bush nominated John Magaw as undersecretary of transportation for security on December 10, and he was confirmed by the Senate the following January.
 The agency was initially placed under the United States Department of Transportation but was moved to the Department of Homeland Security when that department was formed on March 9, 2003.

 The new agency's effort to hire screeners to begin operating security checkpoints at airports represents a case of a large-scale staffing project completed over a short period.
 The only effort in U.S. history that came close to it was the testing of recruits for the armed forces in World War II.
 During the period from February to December 2002, 1.7 million applicants were assessed for 55,000 screening jobs.

 Private screening did not disappear entirely under the TSA, which allows airports to opt-out of the federal screening and hire firms to do the job instead.
 Such firms must still get TSA approval under its Screening Partnership Program (SPP) and follow TSA procedures.
 Among the handful of U.S. airports with privately operated checkpoints are San Francisco International Airport, Kansas City International Airport, Greater Rochester International Airport, Tupelo Regional Airport, Key West International Airport, and Charles M. Schulz–Sonoma County Airport.

 However, the bulk of airport screening in the U.S. is done by the TSA's 46,661 (as of FY 2018) Transportation Security Officers (TSOs).

 They examine passengers and their baggage, and perform other security duties within airports, including controlling entry and exit points, and monitoring the areas near their checkpoints.

 In August 2017, the General Services Administration announced a new headquarters for the TSA would be built in Springfield, Virginia.
 The new, 625,000-square-foot headquarters was built near the outskirts of Fort Belvoir and the Franconia-Springfield Metro station, and cost $316 million.